 I know it can be frustrating in the beginning.
 But be patient, don’t give up.
 Hang in there and soon you will land your first remote job.

 Follow Up Without Being a Freak

-So you’ve send your proposal and the client replied, asking you something about the job.
+So you’ve sent your proposal and the client replied, asking you something about the job.
 He is about to narrow down the applicants.
 So your answer is super important.
 Make sure to respond in a timely and professional manner.

-If you don’t hear back after that, send a follow up a few days later.
+If you don’t hear back after that, send a follow-up a few days later.
 Ask if there are still things that are unclear or if there are any open questions.
 Let them know you are happy to help whenever needed.